 This course aims to extend the application of multiple imputation methods to deal with missing data in complex analyses, including longitudinal models and clustered data.

-By the end of the course participants will be able to explore advanced methods to deal with missing data when carrying out:
+By the end of the course participants will be able to explore advanced multiple imputation methods when the substantive analysis of interest:

 Who the course is intended for

 The course is intended for statisticians, health economists, epidemiologists and other researchers who are involved in performing statistical analyses of epidemiological datasets with missing data.
-Participants should be familiar with the concept of multiple imputation, and have used it in practice.
-Participants should be familiar with standard regression methods for dichotomous and continuous outcomes beyond the basic introductory level.
-Participants should also be familiar with using STATA as the software package for statistical analyses of the data.
+Participants should be familiar with: the concept of multiple imputation, and have used it in practice; standard regression methods for dichotomous and continuous outcomes beyond the basic introductory level; and using Stata as the software package for statistical analyses of the data.

-This course builds on prior knowledge of multiple imputation for dealing with missing data, and extends this to the application of multiple imputation to longitudinal analyses, analyses of "big data" and analyses of clustered data.
+This course builds on prior knowledge of multiple imputation for dealing with missing data, and extends this to the application of multiple imputation in complex analyses.

 The course will include:

 Please note: Practical sessions of this course will be held in a computer lab, so you will not need to bring a laptop.
-Stata 14 will be used during the course.
+Stata 15, Stat-JR, REALCOM-Impute and R will be used during the course.